LivePersonInc/developer-center/pages/documents/ConversationalAI/IntentBuilder/intentbuilderoverview.md

     * **Language**: Select the language.
 3. Click **Add Domain**.

-    You can now add intents and entities to the domain.
+    If you didn't import them, you can now add intents and entities to the domain.

     If the domain's NLU provider is LivePerson's NLU v2 (not v1), you'll also need to [train the model](intent-builder-overview.html#train-an-nlu-v2-based-model).

 ### The Domain View